drscotthawley/NASH_time_align/README.md

 Steinmetz: "Implicit neural representations could be another far out idea"

 ### Channels?
-Multi-channel audio strongly preferred.
+Multi-channel audio support strongly preferred.
 Mono-only is useful, but true drum editing requires 5+ input channels.
 Multi-channel would also allow positional encoding and/or a "metronome track".

 ### Overall Strategy?
 1. Re-synthesize all audio (Hawley's default idea) or